dx9824/XuDong.github.io/_pages/about.md

 - *2016.09 - 2020.06*, <a href="https://www.sdu.edu.cn/"><img class="jpg" src="images/sdu.jpeg" width="25pt"></a> School of Journalism and Communication, Shandong University, Jinan, Shandong Province, China.

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 A paper is published by International Journal of Human-Computer Interaction.
+(SSCI Q1)
 - *2025.08*: &nbsp;🎉🎉 A paper is published by Chinese Journal of Communication.
 (SSCI Q2)
 - *2025.05*: &nbsp;🎉🎉 A paper is published by International Journal of Public Opinion Research.
 (SSCI Q2)
 - *2025.02*: &nbsp;🎉🎉 I won the top student paper in PR division in 2025ICA.
 (Award)